developersmentorsinternational/Feb2019BuildWeek-Server/README.md

 ## To-Do

+- [ ] Test if a new user can register a custom ID.
+This may be a potential security issue
 - [ ] Fix/implement cookie validation
 - [ ] Seeding data to the database
 - [ ] Dynamically create secret using randomizer